Sai-muchapathi/tic-tac-toe/README.md

 The initial gameBoard components uses the **initialGameBoard** array which is **3*3 null array**.
 For every key press the **gameBoard matrix** replaces the cell with the **playerSymbol** by using the **handleSelect** funtion.
-## The original array is not replaced directly, instead we will deep copy to the new matrix called gameBoard.
+## The original array is not replaced directly, instead we will shallow copy to the new matrix called gameBoard.
 - The deriveWinner() checks for the winner for every change in the matrix.
 It uses the predefined winning conditions array from the **WINNING_CONDITIONS.js** to compare the cells with the gameBoard.
 - If the winner is found, the GameOver Component is triggered which then flushes the **gameTurns** state to **reStart** the match.